Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 Plant gardenias in the fall or spring when temperatures are mild.

 Gardenias grown indoors require bright light and high humidity.

 Unlike other plants, the gardenia doesn’t require pruning.
 You may remove spent blooms, shape the plant, or help reduce the plant with sterilized shears.

 Control weeds around your gardenias by hand-pulling weeds and applying 2 to 4 inches of mulch.
-Mulching not only limits the amount of weeds, but it helps keeps soil moist.
+Mulching not only limits the number of weeds, but it helps keep the soil moist.

-Monitor water levels, and ensure your plant gets at least one inch of water per week.
+Monitor water levels, and ensure your gardenia gets at least 1 inch of water per week.
 Inconsistent watering may cause your plant to wither away and drop blooms.
-Gardenias consistently need at least 1 inch of water per week.
 Avoid dry spells, as it could lead to bud drop.

 Inspect your gardenia for pests such as whiteflies and aphids.
 Whiteflies (which look like tiny white bugs) may appear from the undersides of leaves when the plant is brushed.
 Bright green Aphids will also congregate on the stems and undersides of leaves.
 Both insects may be removed by brushing the bugs off with a strong hose of water, a cotton swab dipped in alcohol, or insecticidal soap.

 - Gardenia Bud Drop Problem

 If your Gardenia's flower buds fall off just before they open, this may be caused by any of these reasons

 - How to Plant & Care for a Gardenia Bush | Home Guides | SF Gate